shephertz/App42_Unity3D_SDK/README.md

 - From http://wiki.unity3d.com/

 Visit our [Unity Developer home page](http://api.shephertz.com/app42-dev/unity3d-backend-apis.php) to learn more about App42 Unity SDK and using our App42 SDK.

+__Note:__  App42 Unity SDK is compatible with version Unity 4.x.
+Unity 5 support is under progress and all related issues can be found [here](https://github.com/shephertz/App42_Unity3D_SDK/issues).
+Kindly raise a new issue [here](https://github.com/shephertz/App42_Unity3D_SDK/issues/new), if you find any bug using App42 Unity SDK.